 Georgia Junior Science & Humanities Symposium

-- Student poster session, including 8th graders
+- Student poster session (8th graders are also eligible)

-- Guest speakers who offer a look beyond high school to opportunities in post-secondary education and to academic and career development in the sciences, engineering, and mathematics
+- Guest speakers who offer a look beyond high school to opportunities in post-secondary education and to academic and career development in the sciences, technology, engineering, and mathematics

-- Laboratory visits and tours when scheduled
+- Laboratory visits and tours

 - Opportunities to meet and exchange ideas with others interested in the sciences